robertorcosta/azure-docs.pt-br/articles/container-registry/container-registry-content-trust.md

 ---
 title: Gerenciar imagens assinadas
 description: Saiba como habilitar a confiança de conteúdo do registro de contêiner do Azure e enviar e efetuar pull de imagens assinadas.
-A confiança de conteúdo é um recurso da camada de serviço Premium. ms.topic: article ms.date: 09/06/2019 ms.openlocfilehash: 36d2a8ddef184804facdace2d517d7e2fdf1b24c ms.sourcegitcommit: 32c521a2ef396d121e71ba682e098092ac673b30 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 09/25/2020 ms.locfileid: "91253472"
+A confiança de conteúdo implementa a relação de confiança de conteúdo do Docker e é um recurso da camada de serviço Premium. ms.topic: article ms.date: 09/18/2020 ms.openlocfilehash: cfe337a0f46e37ed616664e8e0645e319bcfb519 ms.sourcegitcommit: b48e8a62a63a6ea99812e0a2279b83102e082b61 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 09/28/2020 ms.locfileid: "91409157"
 ---
 # <a name="content-trust-in-azure-container-registry"></a>Confiança de conteúdo no Registro de Contêiner do Azure